Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Book/Glossary.md

 - A **Component** of of an undirected graph is defined as a connected subgraph that is not part of any larger connected subgraph.

 - A **Connected Graph** is type of graph in which there is a path between every pair of vertices.
 This means that no vertex is isolated, and all vertices are reachable from any other vertex.
+- A **Complete Graph** is a simple undirected graph where every single vertex is connected to every other vertex.

 - **Edge connectivity** refers to the minimum number of edges that must be **removed** from a connected graph to disconnect it.